A construction of free digroup: Introduction and Preliminaries

 \section{Introduction and Preliminaries}

 In the theory of Leibniz algebras, one of the prominent open problems is to find an appropriate generalization of Lie’s third theorem, which associates a (local) Lie group to any (real or complex) Lie algebra.
-A key and difficult aspect of this problem is to find the appropriate analogue of Lie group for Leibniz algebras, that is, to determine what should be the correct generalization of the notion of group.
+A key and difficult aspect of this problem is to find the appropriate analogue of Lie group for Leibniz algebras, that is, to determine what should be the correct generalization of the notion of a group.
 So little is known about what properties these group-like objects should have that Loday dubbed them ``coquecigrues" in \cite{Lo93}.
 And so the problem has come to be known as the ``coquecigrue" problem (for Leibniz algebras).

 The notion of a digroup first implicitly appeared in Loday's work \cite{Lo99}.
-Further, it was proposed independently by Kinyon \cite{Kinyon04}, Felipe \cite{Felipe} and Liu \cite{Liu}, to provide a partial solution to the coquecigru problem for Leibniz algebras.
-Kinyon \cite{Kinyon04} gave a much cleaner definition of digroup as follow. \begin{definition} A \textit{digroup} is a set $G$ equipped with two binary operations $\vdash$ and $\dashv$, with a unary operation $\dag$, and with nullary operation $1$, called the {\it unit} of $G$, satisfying each of the following six axioms:
+Further, it was proposed independently by Kinyon \cite{Kinyon04}, Felipe \cite{Felipe} and Liu \cite{Liu}, to provide a partial solution to the coquecigrue problem for Leibniz algebras.
+Kinyon \cite{Kinyon04} gave a much clearer definition of a digroup as follow. \begin{definition} A \textit{digroup} is a pair $(G,1)$ equipped with two binary operations $\vdash$ and $\dashv$, a unary operation $\dag$, and a nullary operation 1, where~$1$ is called the {\it unit} of $G$, satisfying each of the following six axioms: